My Main Page with Links to My Book

 willingness to face good evidence

-claims that deviate from the status quo or mass media beliefs
+claims that deviate from mass media beliefs

 Particularism

-Giving weight to the unique characteristics of each moral situation
+giving weight to the unique characteristics of each moral situation

 Paternalism